haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-glycan/index.md

 ## Conclusions

 In this tutorial we have demonstrated the use of the HADDOCK 2.4 webserver to predict the structure of a protein-glycan complex using information about the protein binding site.
-Always check and compare multiple clusters, don't blindly trust the cluster with the best HADDOCK score!
+Always check and compare multiple clusters, do not blindly trust the cluster with the best HADDOCK score!
 We have also discussed the analysis of the docking results and the comparison with the reference structure.

 We hope you have enjoyed this tutorial and that you have learned something new.
 If you have any questions or feedback, please do not hesitate to contact us on the [HADDOCK forum][link-forum]{:target="_blank"}.